 There’s more of a long-term goal of building relationships and having that solid foundation.
 That then leads to awareness and to an increase of people not only knowing who you are but knowing that you’re the people they want to be doing business with.
 And that takes a while—it’s not going to be instantaneous.

 When you go to measure building Developer Relation efforts you’re trying to measure these things that are intangible.
 When you say, “We got X number of leads from a conference or this many click-throughs on the whitepaper”—those types of traditional marketing metrics fall short because what you’re really trying to do is measure that relationship.
 You don’t go up to a friend of yours and say, “We’re such great friends.
 And it took us three cups of coffee and two dinners at each other’s houses and a bike ride through the park to get to the point that we are now.
 And that cost me X amount of dollars.”
 They’re going to look at you like you’re from a different planet and probably walk away.

 However, if you’re building relationships and establishing that trust, then your company is going to be top of mind any time that person needs a solution or their acquaintances need a solution.
 It goes back to the “reach” idea from Orbit.
 It’s like, “I have a relationship with Camunda, and I’m also going to recommend Camunda to my colleagues, to my friends, to my tech acquaintances, to someone on Twitter who says, ‘Hey, I need a way to automate my processes.
 Does anyone have a good recommendation?’.”
 It pays off in the long run, because, as you’re establishing that trust, loyalty is going to spread by word of mouth.

-It’s real, it’s authentic, it’s an opportunity to actually hear from users who are actively using your product.
+It’s real, and it’s authentic; it’s an opportunity to actually hear from users who are actively using your product.
 And that’s invaluable.
-But building those relationships, having that authentic conversation, takes some time.
+But building those relationships, having that authentic conversation takes some time.